 But, as I’ve explained, the brain is far more sophisticated than that.
 It has nothing to do with character defects, and everything to do with healing our whole selves by eating well.
 Food recovery for me has to be a holistic approach.
 I need to fuel my body in order to be well, and feel well.
 That is what gives me a lust for life; it is what helps me jump out of bed in the morning and seize the day—well, most days.

 Getting help for a food disorder is necessary to stop the cycle and address the problems once and for all.
-For right now, in Covid 19, though, here are some ways to start eating to feel good, not guilty.
+For weight loss burn fat.
+For recovery eating, here are the very best foods to eat and feel good, not guilty.

 5 Ways To Eat For Food Recovery